eabeam/HCOL185.f22/powercalc.md

 There are many tools and resources!
 Pick your poison.

+- **:star: Recommended :star: this [handy spreadsheet](https://www.3ieimpact.org/evidence-hub/publications/working-papers/power-calculation-causal-inference-social-science-sample) from 3ie,** which lets you calculate sample size or minimum detectable effect size..
+Select "Download map (excel)" to access an extremely helpful workbook.
+The relevant tab is 7.1.3.
+See walk-through below.
+There is [full technical documentation](https://www.3ieimpact.org/sites/default/files/2019-01/wp26-power-calculation.pdf) available as well.
 - Manually!
 For two proportions, you can calculate the minimum sample size for a given power level this way: $n_i = \frac{(z_{1-\alpha/2}+z_{1-\beta})^2\sqrt{p_1(1-p_1) + p_2(1-p_2)*r}}{(p_1-p_2)^2}$
   - Where $n_1$ is the *per-arm* sample size, $p_1$ is the expected proportion of one group and $p_2$ is the expected proportion of theother, and $r$ is the ratio of sample sizes between the two groups (usually 1).
   - The $z$ values are from a standard normal distribution, where $z_{1-\alpha/2}$ is the value at which $P(Z<z_{1-\alpha/2}) = 1-\alpha/2$.